Jumpscale/g8cockpit/docs/installation/Using-Cuisine/using-cuisine.md

-## Installation Manually using JumpScale Cuisine
+## Installing a Cockpit in Development Mode using JumpScale Cuisine

 On a machine with JumpScale preinstalled, as documented [here](https://gig.gitbooks.io/jumpscale-core8/content/Installation/JSDevelopment.html), open the JumpScale interactive shell: